 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 It’s always winter in some hemisphere, so it’s a good idea to supply yourself with a fantastic jacket to keep you warm wherever and whenever you might need it.
-An absolute essential for anyone who lives in or vacations to a colder climate, the best winter jacket will mesh well with your personal style while providing top-notch protection from wind, rain, sleet, and snow.
-Whether you are looking for a lightweight running jacket, a simple, stylish parka jacket for errands, or a down-filled design perfect for exploring the backcountry, you want to find the best blend of form and function.
-There are plenty of options available, so we’ve curated this selection to help you find the best winter coats to add to your wardrobe.
+An absolute essential for anyone who lives in or travels to a colder climate, the best winter jacket will mesh well with your personal style while providing top-notch protection from wind, rain, sleet, and snow.
+Whether you are looking for a lightweight running jacket, a simple, stylish parka jacket for errands, or a down-filled design perfect for vacations exploring the backcountry, you want to find the best blend of form and function.
+Plenty of options are available, so we’ve curated this selection to help you find the best winter coats to add to your wardrobe.

 How we chose the best winter jackets

-The next thing to consider is the fill material and its effect on price.
+The fill material and its effect on price is the next thing to consider.
 Winter jackets can be quite expensive, for a reason.
-They are your first line of defense when it comes to brutally cold days, offering excellent insulation and heat retention.
+They are your first line of defense for brutally cold days, offering excellent insulation and heat retention.
 Pricing can depend on many things, but one of the most common structures correlates to the fill material and power.
 A jacket’s fill is the material stuffed between the outer and inner layers, directly responsible for trapping heat and keeping out the cold.
 The most popular fill is down, which is the light undercoating that lies beneath the feathers of ducks and geese.
 Synthetic down is also available, typically made from ultrafine polyester fibers that perform well even when wet.
 Each jacket is given a fill-power number to reflect the loftiness of the down.
 The higher the fill power, the better the down will be at trapping air, generating an effective warmth-to-weight ratio, and quickly compressing when it’s time for summer storage.

 The best winter jackets: Reviews & Recommendations

-Now that you’re prepped with the logistics, let’s dive deeper into our favorite picks, as well as a few more tips for selecting the best winter jackets.
+Now that you’re prepped with the logistics, let’s dive deeper into our favorite picks and a few more tips for selecting the best winter jackets.
+We’ve also covered other winter gear—like the best heated gloves, socks, and insoles—so we know something about staying cozy in frigid situations.

 Best men’s overall: The North Face McMurdo Parka

-Why it made the cut: A loose fit and 600-fill goose down make for a warm jacket that’s stylish.
+Why it made the cut: A loose fit and 600-fill goose down makes for a warm and stylish jacket.

 Specs